 Hostas are a perennial favorite among gardeners and with 2,500 varieties to choose from, there’s a hosta for every garden need, from ground cover to giant specimen.
 They come in leaf colors that range from almost white to a deep, dark, blue-green.
-They reach their full maturity in 4-8 years and given good care and the right growing conditions, can outlive their owners.
+They reach their full maturity in four to eight years and given good care and the right growing conditions can outlive their owners.
 They’re a great plant to share with neighbors and friends and are prime candidates for transplanting.

-Hostas are easily moved once you know how.
+Hostas are easily moved once you know how to.
 To transplant hosta plants, you’ll need a good shovel, nutritious additives for the soil, and, for larger specimens in particular, a means to move your plant.